By

 3. Muscle Weakness

-As you age, your muscle tissue and nervous system can experience changes that result in muscle weakness.
+As we age, our muscle tissue and nervous system can experience changes that result in muscle weakness.
 When your muscles lose strength, it can be more difficult to carry your weight.
 This can result in an increased risk of falling.
-Try doing some fall prevention exercises for the elderly to keep your muscles toned.
+Try doing some fall prevention exercises to keep your muscles toned.

 4. Poor Posture

-Muscle weakness can lead to poor posture.
+Muscle weakness or loss of bone density over time can lead to poor posture.
 When you have poor posture, it is easier to lose your balance, which can lead to a fall.
 Poor posture can also affect your gait, or how you walk.
-Compensating for poor posture can expend more energy and make you tired faster.
-This can also increase your fall risk.
+Compensating for poor posture can expend more energy and make you tire faster.
+This also increases your fall risk.

 Do some fall prevention exercises to keep your core muscles strong.
 This way, you can maintain good posture.
 It also helps to be aware of your posture while sitting and relaxing.
 Remind yourself to sit up straight.

 Loss of balance as you age can come from a variety of conditions including muscle weakness, joint weakness, lack of energy, and neurological conditions.
-Lack of balance can lead to a fall, especially when the reaction time of your reflexes has decreased.
+As mentioned previously, balance issues can lead to falls, especially when the reaction time of your reflexes has decreased.

-An Alert1 emergency alert necklace with fall detection can help you contact help to get back on your feet if you get knocked off balance.
+An Alert1 emergency alert necklace with fall detection can help you get help fast if you have fallen and can't get up.
 When the sensor within the necklace detects a fall, it will automatically contact an Alert1 emergency response agent for you.

 6. Bone Deterioration